Youtube Facebook Twitter Instagram

 Sewerage utility charges apply to all properties that are contained either wholly or partly within the declared sewered area or outside the declared sewered area but connected or may be connected to our sewerage system.
 Revenue from these charges is used for the purpose of covering the cost of planning and constructing sewerage infrastructure (including interest and redemption charges incurred by us) and the cost of operating, maintaining and managing the sewerage system.
 The charge is set so as to recover these costs.
 A charge is applied to each W.C. pedestal installed on each property (exceptions apply).

 Waste management utility charges are determined on a user pays basis and collected and used for the purpose of covering the cost of supplying a waste management service for the removal and disposal of waste.
 The charges are set so as to recover waste management costs including:

 The waste management services provided include –

 Integrated in the provision of waste management services is a recycling program.
 In respect to domestic waste, a waste management utility charge is applied per tenement where a normal waste collection service and recycling collection service is not applied per tenement due to sharing of services such as bulk waste bin services.
 “Tenement” includes any premises used as a separate domicile such as, for example -

-In respect to rural properties not receiving any waste collection service from Council, a waste management facility charge will be applied where waste is generated or is capable of being generated from rural properties with a domestic component.
+In respect to rural properties not receiving any waste collection service from us, a waste management facility charge will be applied where waste is generated or is capable of being generated from rural properties with a domestic component.

-Trade Waste Charges
+Trade Waste Utility Charges

 Revenue from these charges is used for the purpose of recovering the additional costs of operating, maintaining and managing the sewerage system, resulting from acceptance of waste from commercial and industrial premises which has an organic strength greater than that of domestic sewerage and which may also contain a variety of exotic substances such as heavy metals, organic solvents, and chlorinated organics which sewerage treatment systems are not designed to treat.